Upholding the right to freedom of religion or belief

 In its judgment, the EAT said that the Employment Tribunal made an error in the way that it applied the requirement that a belief must be worthy of respect in a democratic society in order to be protected.

 A belief will only fail to satisfy that requirement if it is akin to Naziism or Totalitarianism.
 The Claimant’s gender-critical beliefs, which were widely shared, and which did not seek to destroy the rights of trans persons, did not fall into that category.

 The employment tribunal wrongly made value judgements about the legitimacy of Ms Forstater’s belief.
 It also wrongly carried out a balancing exercise between the rights of the claimant and the rights of trans people when deciding whether the claimant’s belief was protected.

 Such a balancing exercise is only relevant when deciding whether the manifestation (i.e. expression) of a belief can be lawfully restricted.

 The EAT accepted our submissions that manifestation should not be the focus in deciding whether a belief is protected or not and that the EAT had reached the wrong conclusion on that point in the previous case of Gray v Mulberry.

-Ms Forstater’s case will now return to the employment tribunal to decide whether she was discriminated against because of her protected belief.
+Ms Forstater’s case was returned to the employment tribunal to decide whether she was discriminated against because of her protected belief (see summary below).

 Who will benefit and how